Puppy Not Peeing Outside: What to Do and How to Teach?

 In the initial days at home, you may need to take your dog out for their “business” once every hour until they learn the correct behavior.

-If you're unable to stay with your pup for extended periods, try taking them out immediately upon returning home or provide puppy pads for them to use for potty breaks.
+If you can't stay with your pup for extended periods, try taking them out immediately upon returning home and providing puppy pads in their confinement area for them to use for potty breaks.

-The first 10 times, you can reward your pet when they use a potty pad, then just ignore the process.
-If you see your dog is going/starting to pee in the wrong place (sniffing and circling, restlessness or pacing, squatting or posturing), try to react as quickly as possible and bring them to the pad or move a pad to them.
+If you see your dog going/starting to pee in the wrong place (sniffing and circling, restlessness or pacing, squatting or posturing), try to react as quickly as possible and bring them to the pad or move a pad to it.
+If they have any accidents inside, restart reinforcing the dog for using the potty pad.

 If your little rebel keeps destroying their pads, try a pad holder.

-When you catch your pup in the act, say "No" and redirect them to their toys and chews.
-If they persist in this behavior, it's likely due to excess energy, indicating the need for additional training and playtime.
+When you catch your furry friend in the act, say "No" and redirect them to their toys and chews.
+If they persist in this behavior, it's likely due to excess energy, indicating that additional training, walks and mental activity are needed.

 Puppies often prefer to pee in areas with familiar textures.
 If your dog is accustomed to pee pads, consider taking one outside to reinforce the idea that it's an acceptable spot.

-Additionally, seek out tranquil environments, such as places where other dogs have relieved themselves, to encourage your puppy to do the same.
+Additionally, seek out tranquil environments, such as places where other dogs have relieved themselves, green and less crowded areas, to encourage your puppy to do the same.

-Keep your puppy on a leash to guide their exploration while preventing distractions.
-Encourage them to sniff around different areas and watch for signs such as circling or sniffing, indicating they're ready to go.
+Keep your puppy on a leash to guide their exploration and prevent distractions.
+Encourage them to sniff around different areas and watch for signs such as circling or sniffing, which indicate they're ready to go.

 Praise and reward them when they finally do their business.
 Once you know your pup’s favorite spot, it becomes much easier for them to poo and pee outside.

-We understand that you may be in a hurry for work or other plans.
-However, if you drag your pooch back home immediately after peeing or pooping outside, you’re risking making them think it’s a punishment, so they will start doing their business only inside the house.
+We understand you may be in a hurry for work or other plans.
+However, if you drag your pooch back home immediately after peeing outside, you’re risking making them think it’s a punishment, so they will start doing their business only inside the house.

 Instead, walk for at least 15 minutes more to create positive associations.